 All remaining funds must be used for eligible activities awarded under the new component for the project.
-Transition grants conditionally awarded in the FY 2021 CoC Program Competition will have one year to fully transition from the original component to the new component during the normal operating year (e.g., April 1, 2022 through March 31, 2023) once the grant agreement is executed.
+Transition grants conditionally awarded in the FY 2022 CoC Program Competition will have one year to fully transition from the original component to the new component during the normal operating year (e.g., April 1, 2023 through March 31, 2024) once the grant agreement is executed.
 The project's operating start date will be the day after the end of the previous grant term for the expiring component, i.e., the transition grant will have the same operating year as the expiring component project.
-For transition grants reallocated from more than one project, the operating start date of the transition grant will be the day after the end of the earliest expiring grant term.
+For transition grant will be the day after the end of the end of the earliest expiring grant term.
 The grant term may be extended consistent with 2 CFR 200.308 and 2 CFR 200.309.
-By the end of the operating year for which FY 2021 funds were awarded, the transition grant must be fully operating under the new component and will be eligible to apply for renewal in the next CoC Program Competition under the component to which it transitioned.
+By the end of the operating year for which FY 2022 funds were awarded, the transition grant must be fully operating under the new component and will be eligible to apply for renewal in the next CoC Program Competition under the component to which it transitioned.

-For a new project to be considered a transition grant, the new project applicant must be the recipient listed on the current grant agreement for the eligible renewal grant(s) being eliminated and must include the grant number(s) of the project(s) being eliminated to create the new project and attach a copy of the most recently awarded project application.
-As HUD did not conduct an FY 2020 CoC Program Competition, most projects will attach a copy of the FY 2019 CoC Program Competition project application.
+For a new project to be considered a transition grant, the new project applicant must be the recipient listed on the current grant agreement for the eligible renewal grant(s) being eliminated and must include the grant number(s) of the project(s) being eliminated to create the new project and attach a copy of the most recently awarded project application (most projects will attach a copy of the FY 2021 CoC Program Competition project application).

 To meet the requirements HUD will consider the following as CoC consent for the transition grant:

-- the project application identifies the project as a transition project, and - the CoC ranks the new transition grant project on the New Project Listing in the FY 2021 CoC Priority Listing.
+- the project application identifies the project as a transition project, - and the CoC ranks the new transition grant project on the New Project Listing in the FY 2022 CoC Priority Listing.

-If HUD determines a new project submitted as a transition grant does not qualify, but meets all other new project requirements, HUD may award the project as a new non-transition grant project.
-If this occurs, the recipient will not be permitted to expend any FY 2020 funds until the new project grant agreement is executed by the local HUD field office.
+If HUD determines a new project submitted as a transition grant does not qualify but meets all other new project requirements, HUD may award the project as a new non-transition grant project.
+If this occurs, the recipient will not be permitted to expend any FY 2022 funds until the new project grant agreement is executed by the local HUD field office.